 So in this article we’re going to talk about water quality in Costa Rica and whether it’s safe for visitors to drink tap water in Costa Rica.
 Hopefully this will help clear up some confusion so you can be prepared for your trip!

 Is it Safe to Drink Tap Water in Costa Rica?

-I grew up in a town call Los Lagos in the province of Heredia and I have never had any problems before with the water.
-However, I have been drinking tap water since I was kid.
-For locals and people who are used to the water, it’s not a problem.
+As for me, being Costa Rican, I never had any problems before with the water.
+However, I have been drinking tap water since I was kid growing up in Heredia.
+For us locals, it’s not a problem.